TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 should follow the [PROJECT_ARTICLE_TEMPLATE.md][41].

 Feel free to browse other projects to get an idea of how to fill out each section.
-However, in general, here's a nice check list to make sure you've filled it out properly:
+In general, here's a nice check list to make sure you've filled it out properly:

 - [ ] Write a high-level description of the project
-- [ ] Write out detailed requirements for the program including:
+- [ ] Write out detailed requirements for the project including:
   - [ ] a sample of a generic command line execution (i.e. `program.lang 2 3 "Hi"`)
   - [ ] a description of expected inputs and outputs
   - [ ] a description of assumptions